Museum of early consumer electronics and 1st achievements

 On the menu that comes up scroll down until you find a 10 minute item -

 'Satellite TV Reception Enthusiast' Steven J Birkill.
-This goes from the ATS-6
+Recorded in 1982.
+Steves used an 8 foot dish.

 A TV-DXers Handbook by